openhab/openhab-docs/mainui/about.md

 - `notification:$text:$title:$subtitle:$titleRight:$closeTimeout`:
   Display a notification inside the UI:
   The `$text` parameter is mandatory, all other parameters are optional.
-  `$closeTimeout` is in milliseconds and defaults 5000, which means by default a notification will be closed after 5 seconds.
+  `$closeTimeout` is in milliseconds and defaults to 5000, which means by default a notification will be closed after 5 seconds.
   To leave out a parameter, leave a colon space empty, e.g. `notification:$text:$title:::$closeTimeout`.

   For example, send `notification:This is the text.:This is the title.:This is the subtitle.:This is the right title.` to the UI command Item to display the following notification: